-The Dynafit Speed Turn 2.0 is a simple binding that offers great results at an affordable price point as proven by its long-standing design.
+This is my review of Dynafit Speed Turn 2.0.
+In my opinion, it is a simple binding that offers great results at an affordable price point as proven by its long-standing design.

 - Best for: Skiers looking to get high-end features without breaking the bank.
 Good for advanced skiers who frequent the backcountry as well.

 - Pros: A lightweight-but-durable construction that’s made to keep up in all conditions.
 Affordable price point, straightforward design, and proven uphill performance.

 - Cons: Cannot be used with a ski brake.
 Could be better when going downhill.
 Heel risers and transitions have a learning curve and are a bit more complicated than they need to be.

 - Alternatives: Atomic Backland Tour, G3 Zed 12, Marker Alpinist 12

 The pair of bindings weigh in at 1 pound, 10 ounces.

 Is this good for touring?

 Yes.
 The Speed Turn 2.0 is a light, durable binding that has what you need to go off-piste.

 How adjustable is the Speed Turn 2.0?